gowthamrajk/JSTL-Tutorials/README.md

 - To use JSTL core tags, we should include it in the JSP page like below.

 ### <%@ taglib uri="https://java.sun.com/jsp/jstl/core" prefix="c" %>

+## JSTL Formatting and Localisation Tags:

+- JSTL Formatting tags are provided for formatting of Numbers, Dates and i18n support through locales and resource bundles.
+- We can include these jstl tags in JSP with below syntax:

+### <%@ taglib uri="https://java.sun.com/jsp/jstl/fmt" prefix="fmt" %>